 What next after the varases?

-This is one question that pops into the mind of every beginner.
-Once a student is through with the basic lessons i.e. sarale varase, janti varase, taggusthaayi varase, taarasthaayi varase, dhaatu varase and alankaara, before proceeding to learn the pillarigeethe and sanchari geethe, one litmus test to see if he/she is ready to learn different types of geethe is to sing the basic lessons in three speeds continuously.
+This is one question that pops into the mind of every beginner who is learning how to sing.
+Once a student is through with the basic singing lessons i.e. sarale varase, janti varase, taggusthaayi varase, taarasthaayi varase, dhaatu varase and alankaara, before proceeding to learn the pillarigeethe and sanchari geethe, one litmus test to see if he/she is ready to learn different types of geethe is to sing the basic singing lessons in three speeds continuously.
 If possible, the three speeds can be rendered in ‘aakaara’ as well.
 This should be an indicator to see if the swara sthana is perfect by this time because this forms the foundation for singing geethe.

 Pillari geethe is composed in raga Malahari by Sangeetha Pitamaha Purandaradasa.
 This is rendered in the beginning as an invocatory composition ,especially in pancharatna goshti gayana, because it invokes the blessings of Lord Ganesha, who is to be remembered before starting with anything auspicious.
 It also describes the beauty of Ganesha.
 This geethe has 4 sets of sahitya, each set with three subsets of sahitya.
 The first two sets are in chaturashra jaati roopaka tala and the next two sets are in trishra jaati triputa tala.
 The first set of sahitya starts as “sri gananatha sindhoora varna “, the second set is “kunda gowra gowri vara”, third set is “kereya neeranu” and the fourth set goes as “padumanabha paramapurusha”.
 Pillari geethe has been composed in simple Kannada language.